 PayPal to research blocking transactions that fund hate groups, extremists

-The initiative will be led through ADL's Center on Extremism, and will focus on uncovering and disrupting the financial flows supporting white supremacist and anti-government organizations.
+The initiative will be led through ADL's Center on Extremism, and will focus on uncovering and disrupting the financial flows supporting white supremacist and anti-government organisations.

 The information collected through the initiatives will be shared with other firms in the financial industry, law enforcement and policymakers, PayPal said.